-EVNTIDX uniquely identifies each event (i.e., each record on the home health file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2015 Medical Conditions File).
-For details on linking see Section 5.0 or the MEPS 2015 Appendix File, HC-178I.
+EVNTIDX uniquely identifies each event (i.e., each record on the home health file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2019 Medical Conditions file).
+Beginning in 2018, EVNTIDX begins with the 2-digit panel number and ends with the 2-digit event type number.
+For details on linking see Section 5.0 or the MEPS 2019 Appendix File, HC-213I.